git-town/git-town/tools/videos/scripts/01_intro.md

 But Git Town doesn't and pulls these commits down on my machine as well.

 (( highlight "git merge --no-edit main" ))
-Next we merge our now up-to-date main branch into our now up-to-date feature branch,
+Next we merge our now up-to-date main branch into our now up-to-date feature branch.
+If you prefer to rebase your feature branches, you can configure this.

 (( highlight "git push" ))
-we push the updated feature branch to the repo so that our teammates can use it right away
+Git Town pushes the updated feature branch to the remote so that our teammates can use it right away

 (( highlight "git stash pop" ))
-and finally we restore the stashed away uncommitted changes back into our workspace.
+Finally, Git Town restore the stashed away uncommitted changes back into our workspace.
 This leaves us exactly where we started the "git sync" except that our feature branch is now fully in sync with the rest of the world.